Predicting absolute permeability#

 phase.regenerate_models()

-WARNING throat.diffusive_conductance was not run since the following property is _models.py:480
+WARNING throat.diffusive_conductance was not run since the _models.py:480

 Apply Stokes flow#